 Will I lose certain tax advantages? - Don’t forget about the mortgage interest tax deduction you’ve become accustomed to with a 30-year loan.
 Paying off your mortgage in half the time also means you’ll lose this deduction sooner.
 Consider talking to a tax professional if you’re worried about how a 15-year loan could impact your tax liability down the road.

 15-year mortgage vs. 30-year mortgage

 The ideal candidate for a 15-year mortgage typically checks two boxes: they have a stable job and no major debt obligations.
 Since this person can afford the higher monthly payment, it wouldn’t be smart for them to pay an additional 15 years’ worth of interest.
-However, would they be better off still going with a 30-year loan because of the associated tax deductions?
+However, would they be better off still with a 30-year loan because of the associated tax deductions?

 How do the tax savings compare?

-It’s important to know that there really isn’t much of a difference.
+It’s important to know that there isn’t much of a difference.
 Granted, it’s nice to receive a larger interest deduction at tax time.
 But wouldn’t you rather own your home outright than watch your funds go primarily toward interest?

 How much does it cost?

 Unfortunately, refinancing your mortgage isn’t free.
 It’s common for borrowers to spend thousands of dollars on this transaction, specifically the appraisal and closing fees.
 Do yourself a favor and ask your lender when your break-even point will be, as well as how much your refinance will cost.